atr1z/Appceleration/README.md

 # Appceleration
-Clean-achitecture pre-baked features for any project
+Clean-architecture pre-baked features for any project